atick-faisal/label-studio/docs/source/guide/storage.md

 1. Create the provider for AWS.

     This allows AWS principals that have the correct external ID and AWS role configured to impersonate the Google Cloud service account.
-This is necessary because the Label Studio resources making the request are hosted in AWS.
+This is necessary because the Annotation Hub resources making the request are hosted in AWS.

     ```shell
     gcloud iam workload-identity-pools providers create-aws [PROVIDER_ID] \